James U. Jackson

-James Urquhart Jackson (June 24, 1856 - October 15, 1925) was a native of Augusta, Georgia whi founded and developed the city of North Augusta, South Carolina.
+James Urquhart Jackson (June 24, 1856 – October 15, 1925) was a native of Augusta, Georgia, who founded and developed the city of North Augusta, South Carolina.
 Jackson worked as a financer, a railroad builder, and as a developer of industrial affairs for Georgia.

 Biography

 Life

 Jackson was born in Augusta, Georgia June 24, 1856.
 Jackson's parents were George and Catherine Jackson.
 George Jackson was a native of Georgia and Catherine was from Massachusetts but grew up in Augusta.
 With nine siblings, James was the fifth child from George and Catherine.
 James went to school at and graduated from Richmond Academy in 1873, he then went on to get a bachelor's degree from the University of Georgia.